Hubble Deep Field: Data processing

 The production of a final combined image at each wavelength was a complex process.
 Bright pixels caused by cosmic ray impacts during exposures were removed by comparing exposures of equal length taken one after the other, and identifying pixels that were affected by cosmic rays in one exposure but not the other.
 Trails of space debris and artificial satellites were present in the original images, and were carefully removed.

 Scattered light from the Earth was evident in about a quarter of the data frames, creating a visible "X" pattern on the images.
 This was removed by taking an image affected by scattered light, aligning it with an unaffected image, and subtracting the unaffected image from the affected one.
 The resulting image was smoothed, and could then be subtracted from the bright frame.
 This procedure removed almost all of the scattered light from the affected images.

 Once the 342 individual images were cleaned of cosmic-ray hits and corrected for scattered light, they had to be combined.
 Scientists involved in the HDF observations pioneered a technique called 'drizzling', in which the pointing of the telescope was varied minutely between sets of exposures.
 Each pixel on the WFPC2 CCD chips recorded an area of sky 0.09 arcseconds across, but by changing the direction in which the telescope was pointing by less than that between exposures, the resulting images were combined using sophisticated image-processing techniques to yield a final angular resolution better than this value.
 The HDF images produced at each wavelength had final pixel sizes of 0.03985 arcseconds.

 The data processing yielded four monochrome images (at 300 nm, 450 nm, 606 nm and 814 nm), one at each wavelength.
-One image was designated as red (814 nm), the second as green (606 nm) and the third as blue (450 nm), and the three images were combined to give a colour image.
-Because the wavelengths at which the images were taken do not correspond to the wavelengths of red, green and blue light, the colours in the final image only give an approximate representation of the actual colours of the galaxies in the image; the choice of filters for the HDF (and the majority of Hubble images) was primarily designed to maximize the scientific utility of the observations rather than to create colours corresponding to what the human eye would actually perceive.
+One image was designated as red (814 nm), the second as green (606 nm) and the third as blue (450 nm), and the three images were combined to give a color image.
+Because the wavelengths at which the images were taken do not correspond to the wavelengths of red, green and blue light, the colors in the final image only give an approximate representation of the actual colors of the galaxies in the image; the choice of filters for the HDF (and the majority of Hubble images) was primarily designed to maximize the scientific utility of the observations rather than to create colors corresponding to what the human eye would actually perceive.